Menu

 Buyer Dispute Program

-We want you to buy with confidence when you use Amazon Pay.
+Amazon Pay wants you to buy with confidence when you use Amazon Pay.
 However, disputes between buyers and merchants will occasionally occur.
 When this happens buyers should first contact merchants directly to try to find a solution.
-If the parties cannot resolve their dispute the Amazon Payments Buyer Dispute Program provides a mechanism to address the buyer's complaint, including under the Amazon Pay A-to-z Guarantee.
+If the parties can't resolve their dispute the Amazon Payments Buyer Dispute Program provides a mechanism to address the buyer's complaint, including under the Amazon A-to-z Guarantee.

 Please read the following guidelines before submitting a complaint.